Using this guide:

 Classification of Staff

-Under the Fitness Industry Managed Template the available Employment Types are:
+The available employment types under the Fitness Industry Managed Template are:

 For details on the difference between the casual employment types please see the minimum engagements section of this guide.